chardbres/first-heroku-app/README.md

 - [ ] Run `heroku create` in the command line in the root of your Rails API to create a new (blank) app on Heroku.
 - [ ] Push your latest code to Heroku (`git push heroku master`)
-- [ ] Update your heroku database by telling Heroku to run your migration files (`heroku run rails db:migrate`).
+- [ ] Update your Heroku database by telling Heroku to run your migration files (`heroku run rails db:migrate`).
 If you have any other rails tasks that need to run (e.g. `rails db:seed`), run those with `heroku run` as well.
 - [ ] Set your secrets.
-(Either by using the [command line](#set-your-secrets) or by using the heroku app panel in your browser)
+(Either by using the [command line](#set-your-secrets)
+      or by using the heroku app panel in your browser)
-- [ ] Check your work by restarting heroku (`heroku restart`) and opening your heroku application.
+- [ ] Check your work by restarting Heroku (`heroku restart`) and opening your heroku application.

 Let's look at each of these steps in detail.